kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Queen's Hall (in Trinidad); think the Maljo show (I was the kid who ran the light cue when the person stepped away from the board in the middle of the show lol)
 - Naparima Bowl (Trinidad); did a bunch of shows as an assistant lighting designer and trained there.
 Also acted in some plays in high school there.
 Got a scholarship to do a theatre tech workshop there once as well (month long session).
 - Arielle Tepper Summer Play Festival (New York City; 16 plays worked as a lighting tech intern).
 The late Heath Ledger came to one of the shows, among many celebrities.
 It was a strange summer.
 I also interviewed with Spike Lee but didn't end up getting the gig.
-I also lived in the Hamptons for a month (mostly Southampton and Bridgehampton).
+I also lived in the Hamptons for a month (mostly Southampton and Bridgehampton) and worked with the producers of the Lion King on Broadway.
+I also had my first ever Starbucks frappuccino and accidentally hit the producer in the nuts with a filing cabinet (yikes).
+I was their favourite intern anyways, so it paid off.
 - Film Centre Building (worked in a lighting shop in NYC for a month as an intern, and replaced fixtures for an off-broadway show called Forgotten on Broadway.)
 Apparently also home to many recording studios, so lots of musicians.
 Weird summer.
 - Worked as a lighting tech for the Fringe Festival in NYC (same summer as the Film Centre/SPF gig).
 Our show had a mime!